 Babies gain weight at different rates, but for some babies slow weight gain could mean they're not feeding effectively.
 It takes time for both of you to get used to feeding, but you can both do it together.

 What are the symptoms?

 It's normal for young babies to lose weight in the early days as they use up the liquid and fat stores they are born with.
 However, if your baby continues to lose weight or is slow to regain their birth weight, your baby may not be getting enough milk.

 Other clues are:

 - Fewer wet and dirty nappies.
-Find out more on what to expect in a nappy here.
+Our feeding checklist page has more information on what to expect in a nappy.

 What are the causes?

 Poor weight gain can happen at any time, maybe if breastfeeding hasn't got off to a good start or if any issues picked up on the way haven't been resolved.
 Many mums worry that they simply aren't making enough milk, but it's more likely to be positioning and attachment issues.
 Check with your health visitor or midwife before thinking about a switch to formula milk or starting solids early.

 What's the solution?

 You can help your baby get all the milk they need to gain weight at a healthy rate by: